SHORT INCA TRAIL 2 DAYS

 In addition to the comfort and flexibility in booking, the private option provides a more personal travel experience for your group.
 We’ll pick you up and drop you off at your hotel.
 The guide will focus all your energy and attention on your group.
 It is a truly wonderful experience to go looking for an amazing trip with only your friends and loved ones.
 Check out Eco Path Trek staff to organize your own private trip.

-- Student discount with ISIC card?
+- Student discount?
 How can you use it to get a discount?

 - Is it possible to change the dates after the initial reservation?